Feed status · checked 2026-08-23

 What changed in this feed

-Subscribe to this feed’s changes (Atom) to hear about grade drops in a reader, with no sign-up.
+Subscribe to this feed’s changes (Atom) to hear about grade drops and export changes in a reader, with no sign-up.

 Everything we checked

-Published at a public URL, valid, and current: the three things the NTD GTFS requirement asks of a feed all hold here.
-Only your own D-10 certification makes that official; this is a heads-up, not a determination.
+Published at a public URL, valid, current, and identified with agency_id: the four feed checks for RY2026 all hold here.
+Only your own D-10 and P-50 filings make that official; this is a heads-up, not a determination.

 - Published Ready